opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

 specify what kind of protected change to use for this table.

-* In the simplest case, the privacy guarantee from a :class:`~tmlt.analytics.session.Session` prevents an attacker from learning whether *one individual row* was added or removed in each private table -- the :class:`~tmlt.analytics.protected_change.AddOneRow` protected change.
+* In the simplest case, the privacy guarantee from a :class:`~tmlt.analytics.Session` prevents an attacker from learning whether *one individual row* was added or removed in each private table -- the :class:`~tmlt.analytics.AddOneRow` protected change.
   If the data of a single individual can span multiple rows in the same private table, then this individual is not covered by the privacy promise, only individual rows are.